-С heck which use(s) of funds in section 135 of Perkins V are supported under this narrative: ☐ 1.
+Check which use(s) of funds in section 135 of Perkins V are supported under this narrative: ☐ 1.
 Provide career exploration and career development activities through an organized, systematic framework designed to aid students, including in the middle grades, before enrolling and while participating in a CTE program, in making informed plans and decisions about future education and career opportunities. support personnel, career guidance and academic counselors, or paraprofessionals. ☐ 3.
 Provide within CTE the skills necessary to pursue career in high-skill, high-wage, or in-demand industry sectors or occupations. ☐ 4.
-Support integration of academic skills into CTE programs and programs of study. result in increasing student achievement on performance indicators. ☐ 6.
+Support integration of academic skills into CTE programs and programs of study. ∑ 5.
+Plan and carry out elements that support the implementation of CTE programs and programs of study and that result in increasing student achievement on performance indicators. ☐ 6.
 Develop and implement evaluations of the activities carried out with funds under this part, including evaluations necessary to complete the local needs assessment and the local report. ☐ Not Applicable